iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Like others I think it is pointless if it doesn't check exposures for more than a month.
 And seeing the lazy copy and paste response to concerns by the developer makes it even worse because it shows lack of concern.
 Just stop making excuses and telling users to go to some website that won't change anything and improve your app.
 It's not the phone manufacturer's fault your app sucks.<br> :date: __2021-02-14 14:35:44__

 > I checked all the things suggested in previous review replies and it still doesn't update.
 Not helpful if no manual check option.<br> :date: __2021-02-14 04:56:52__

-> It does not do anything.
-Had to uninstall/install, hoping it might work now?<br> :date: __2021-02-13 22:41:00__

-> I caught covid and found it extremely difficult to report my case.
-Called all the numbers listed multiple times over multiple days and never got an answer.
-I understand these people are busy during these times but I feel like most people aren't going to be able to report their case like I wasn't able to.<br> :date: __2021-02-13 05:05:24__